djccarew/app-modernization-microservices-lab/README.md

 ```
    kubectl get ingress
 ```
-...The output should look something like the following.
+5. Verify the output looks something like the following.
 The value in the  HOSTS column is the hostname part of the URL that you'll use to access the microservices that have an external interface.
 ```
 NAME                  HOSTS                                               ADDRESS          PORTS     AGE
 stocktrader-ingress   user01-cluster.us-east.containers.appdomain.cloud   169.61.102.110   80        15m